jedevc/fyp-report/report.md

 To optimise picking from the weighted list, instead of storing the individual weight of each possibility, we store the cumulative weight of all possibilities so far.
-This allows us to select randomly from the list using linear search in
+This allows us to select randomly from the list using binary search in
 $O(\log n)$ time, instead of a naive linear search that takes $O(n)$.

 ## Code generation

-With all blocks and chunks constrained and properly interpreted and the entire graph rewritten into C-style constructs, we can now generate C code.
+With all blocks and chunks interpreted, the graph rewritten with C-style constructs, and randomisation complete, we can now output code.

-- Iterate over all global variables and externals
-  - Translate types
-- Create function prototypes
-  - Use the generated function signatures created during [Function call reduction](#function-call-reduction)
-- One by one, for each function:
-  - Instantiate local variables
-  - Iterate over all statements
-    - Use C syntax
-    - Translate variables and function names
-      - When finding usages of external libraries, add the respective header include
-- For main specifically:
-  - Add calls to setbuf(stdout, NULL) and setbuf(stderr, NULL)
-  - No signature will have been created for main, but, always define it with argc and argv
+The general process for this involves iterating over all functions and global variables, creating a string for each variable declaration and all statements and expressions, and recombining them into C code.
+However, the code is not immediately output and is instead appended to the results of the rest of the code generation.

+For the rest, we create function prototypes for every function except `main` (since no other function should call to it).
+This is because the order of functions is unpredictable for each synthesis run, and functions may refer to each other in co-recursive structures which require prototypes.

+Additionally, as we inspect each variable access as we output it, we inspect if it uses an external library - if it does, we generate the correct `#include` directive, adding it to a set.
+Then these includes are prefixed to the C code, along with the other includes that may have been manually specified.

+Finally, we patch the function signature of `main` to allow use of `argc` and `argv`.
+We also add calls to `setbuf(stdout, NULL)` and `setbuf(stderr, NULL)` to disable buffering on both standard output streams, which can cause problems when deployed into environments.

-Finally, with all the rest of the code produced, we prepend all the required headers for the program, as determined during graph traversal.
+Finally, with all the rest of the code produced, we prepend the optional file header containing information on how the code was generated and instructions on how to build it.
 Then the final result can be output to a C file.
-As a final finishing touch, the C code is optionally run through `clang-format` [@clang-format], by default, using the webkit style to provide a more consistent styling.
+As a final finishing touch, the C code is optionally run through `clang-format` [@clang-format] for greater consistency.

 ## Environments

-At the end of the pipeline we produce valid, working C code that contains the desired vulnerabilities.
-However, vulnerable C code by itself doesn't guarantee exploitation, or even if it does, provide no details as to the difficulty of producing a working exploit - these factors often down to compiler options, kernel settings and the setup of the environment.
+At the end of the pipeline, vulnspec produces C code that contains the desired vulnerabilities.
+However, vulnerable C code by itself doesn't guarantee exploitation and provide no details as to the difficulty of producing a working exploit - these factors come down to compiler options, kernel settings and the environment setup.

-Therefore, to bridge this gap, we provide some additional utilities for producing challenge binaries, suitable environments to run them in, and automatic solution script generation to validate that the produced programs are solvable.
+Therefore, to bridge this gap, we provide some additional utilities for producing challenge binaries, suitable environments to run them in, and solution script generation to verify that the produced programs are solvable.

-These binaries and environments are created based on a variety of comment-based configuration options.
-Defining these configuration options in the comments clearly separates the process of program synthesis from the optional process of generating valid environments.
+These are created based on a variety of comment-based configuration options.

 These configuration options are allocated into 4 groups: